-4.4.21.1 A detailed account is required regarding the system-support process, the identity of support providers, whether they represent the Supplier, the Manufacturer, or the cloud provider, and the process applied by the Supplier and the Manufacturer in case of need for said access, including internal authorization paths, authorization processes with the Customer, security of access, documentation of access (including keeping a log, recording sessions, and so on).
+4.4.21.1 A detailed account is required regarding the system-support process, the identity of support providers, whether they represent the Supplier, the Manufacturer, or the cloud provider, and the process applied by the Supplier and the Manufacturer in case of need for said access, including internal authorization paths, authorization processes with the Customer, security of access, and documentation of access (including keeping a log, recording sessions, and so on).

-4.4.21.2 A detailed account is required of whether a mechanism in which every support access to components that the Customer uses and that accommodate or facilitate access to processing data is applied only pursuant to a defined authorization process that entails authorization from the Customer’s representative for support access.
+4.4.21.2 A detailed account is required of whether a mechanism in which every support access to components that the Customer uses and that accommodates or facilitates access to processing data is applied only pursuant to a defined authorization process that entails authorization from the Customer’s representative for support access.

 4.4.22 Risk management